percona/percona-toolkit/CONTRIBUTE.md

 Once you’ve opened a pull request, a discussion will start around your proposed changes.
 Other contributors and users may chime in, but ultimately the decision is made by the maintainers.
 You may be asked to make some changes to your pull request, if so, add more commits to your branch and push them – they’ll automatically go into the existing pull request.

 # Licensing
-Along with the pull request, include a message indicating that the submited code is your own creation and it can be distributed under the BSD licence.
+Along with the pull request, include a message indicating that the submitted code is your own creation and it can be distributed under the BSD licence.

 # Setting up the development environment